The Heilbronn Institute offers a range of opportunities in support of mathematics in the UK.

 Call for proposals

-The Heilbronn Institute for Mathematical Research offers a number of grants of up to £7.5K to fund focused research groups to work on adventurous and challenging mathematical problems, or to discuss important new developments in mathematics.
-The deadline for applications is now closed.
-Thank you to everyone who applied.
+The Heilbronn Institute for Mathematical Research is offering a number of grants of up to £7.5K to fund focused research groups to work on adventurous and challenging mathematical problems, or to discuss important new developments in mathematics.

 The Heilbronn Institute for Mathematical Research invites applications for Research Fellowships to be held in either Bristol, Manchester, or London.
 Research Fellows divide their time equally between their own research and the research programme of the Heilbronn Institute, which offers opportunities to engage in collaborative work as well as individual projects.

 Research areas of interest include, but are not restricted to, Algebra, Algebraic Geometry, Combinatorics, Computational statistics, Data Science, Number Theory, Probability, and Quantum Information.
 These areas are interpreted broadly: Fellows have previously been appointed with backgrounds in most areas of Pure Mathematics and Statistics, and in several areas of Mathematical/Theoretical Physics.

 Due to the nature of the Heilbronn Institute’s work, Fellows much satisfy vetting before appointment.
 UK resident UK nationals will normally be able to meet this condition: other potential applications should consult the Heilbronn Manager at firstname.lastname@example.org about eligibility before applying.
 Fellow may become a member of the USS pension scheme.